 11 Common Vertical Material Lift Questions

-As the leader in manufacturing the most innovative vertical reciprocating conveyors (VRCs) for over 25 years, CIP’s Solutions Specialists have encountered many different product and application questions.
+As the leader in manufacturing the most innovative vertical reciprocating conveyors (VRCs) for over 25 years, Custom Industrial Products’ Solutions Specialists have encountered many different product and application questions.
 A while back, we addressed some of these questions in a post titled: 6 Most Common VRC and Material Lift Questions.

-The post proved to be helpful, so we decided to expand on it with 11 additional questions geared towards the novice VRC lift buyer.
+The post proved to be helpful, so we decided to expand on it with 11 additional questions geared toward the novice VRC lift buyer.

 Following are 11 VRC and Material Lift questions our Solutions Specialists regularly come across.